FIS Nordic Skiing World Championships in Holmenkollen with systems from Electro-Voice

 -- Competition venues at the Nordic Skiing World Championships 2011 were equipped with loudspeakers and power amplifiers from Electro-Voice

--- The project was realized by the Norwegian firm Scandec Systemer AS
+-- The project was realised by the Norwegian firm Scandec Systemer AS

 -- Over 300,000 visitors followed the progress of the competitions in the Oslo suburb, along with millions more on television